bomerijn/Text-Adventure/README.md

 The storyline and code will be found soon in this Repository.

-I kindly request coders to put their code for each chapter in a separate branch.
+Coders, put your code for each chapter in the correct chapter files.

-Please don't start coding untill your part of the storyline has been written and the main core of the game has been established.
+Storyline writers please put your story's in the right chapter files as well.